-We primarily enter into derivative transactions, particularly interest rate swaps, to reduce funding costs, improve liquidity and manage interest rate sensitivity.
-Interest rate swaps allow us to change the characteristics of fixed or floating rate debt we issue by swapping to a synthetic fixed or floating rate lower than those available to us if borrowings were made directly.
+We primarily enter into derivative transactions, particularly interest rate swaps, to reduce funding costs, improve liquidity, manage interest rate sensitivity and basis risk.
+Interest rate swaps are efficient tools to synthetically modify the fixed or floating rate mix of our debt portfolio for strategic interest rate risk management purposes and are often more cost effective than issuing debt directly.
 Under interest rate swap arrangements, we agree with other parties to exchange, at specified intervals, payment streams calculated on a specified notional principal amount, with at least one stream based on a specified floating rate index.